CaminoRuano/RNAseq_COAD/README.md

 RNAseq pipeline for colorectal cancer samples from TCGA-COAD (https://portal.gdc.cancer.gov/)

-- RNASeq pipeline for DEG in different cancer stages (early/late)
+- RNAseq_pipeline_cancer_stages: RNASeq pipeline for DEG in different cancer stages (early/late)

 - RNASeq pipeline for DEGs in treatment (yes/no)